Resource Center

 • The codebase becomes harder to maintain, not easier

 The challenge has shifted from whether to adopt AI to how to do it without accumulating technical debt, degrading maintainability, or losing architectural coherence.
 That shift requires thinking about AI as a delivery system problem — not a tooling problem.
-A true AI-driven development environment automates work across every phase of the software delivery lifecycle.
+What AI-Driven Development Actually Covers A true AI-driven development environment automates work across every phase of the software delivery lifecycle.
 Here's what that looks like in practice:

 Want the Full Framework?